 The Net Operating Loss Deduction (NOLD) must be apportioned to the taxable period(s) in which the loss occurred, to determine the amount of the carry forward based on the apportionment reported on Form DP-80 in the year of the loss.
 Form DP-132 must be attached for this deduction.
 You must report the NOLD available on Line 10-A and the amount of NOLD to be carried forward on Line 10-B. Refer to RSA 77-A:4, XIII and Rev 303.03 for more information.

-Line 11 New Hampshire Taxable Business Profits.
+New Hampshire Taxable Business Profits.
 Line 9 minus Line 10.
 If this is a negative number, enter zero.

-LINE 12 Enter the product of Line 11 multiplied by 7.6%.
+Enter the product of Line 11 multiplied by 7.5% (for taxable periods ending on or after December 31, 2023).